Patchouli: Extraction

-Extraction of patchouli's essential oil is by steam distillation of the dried leaves and twigs, requiring rupture of its cell walls by steam scalding, light fermentation, or drying.
+Extraction of patchouli's essential oil is accomplished by steam distillation of the dried leaves and twigs, requiring rupture of its cell walls by steam scalding, light fermentation, or drying.
 The main chemical component of patchouli oil is patchoulol, a sesquiterpene alcohol.
+Commercial patchouli oils are frequently graded in terms of their patchoulol content.

 Leaves and twigs may be harvested several times a year.
 Some sources say the highest-quality oil is produced from fresh, share dried biomass distilled close to where they are harvested; others say that boiling the dried leaves and fermenting them for a period of time is best.